razalyalhafiz/get-shorty/README.md

-# Getting Started with Get Shorty App
+# Getting Started with the Get Shorty App

 A _React_ app to generate a shortened URL using _Rebrandly_.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).